-A product is born it lives its life, does wonders (hopefully) and eventually dies (unless there is a product extension).
+A product is born, it lives its life, does wonders (hopefully) and eventually dies (unless there is a product extension).
 This entire journey is called the product life cycle.

-I have again taken the example of Apple iPhone and written a short e-Book.
-This e-Book talks about the various marketing and pricing strategies which you can use at each stage of the Product Life Cycle.
+I have again taken the example the product life cycle of an Apple iPhone and written a short e-Book.
+This e-Book talks about the various marketing and pricing strategies which you can use at each stage of the Product Life Cycle.[cmtoc_table_of_contents]

-Products are mortals – Product Life Cycle of iPhone
+Product Life Cycle of Apple iPhone

 There is a continuous evolution happening, a product lives its life, develops, grows old and naturally doesn’t remain the same forever.